mokeWe/openmeters/README.md

 Configurations are saved to `~/.config/openmeters/settings.json`.
 If you want to use settings/values not listed in the GUI, you can edit this file directly, however absurd values often lead to crashes.
 If you encounter a bug that causes OpenMeters to misbehave, you can delete `settings.json` to reset all settings.

-## compatibility

-OpenMeters is designed to work on Wayland systems running PipeWire.
-I cannot guarantee it will work on X11 at all.
-Due to the use of virtual sinks and how we route audio, OpenMeters may conflict with other software.
-This includes but is not limited to:

-- EasyEffects
-- Helvum
-- Carla

-I have chosen to use a virtual sink for audio capture because I personally wanted per-application monitoring, but capturing directly from a hardware sink's monitor _is_ planned, and shouldn't be too difficult to implement.
-If you desperately need this feature, please open an issue and I will prioritize it.

 ## credits